miraDask/Marathon/README.md

 # Marathon

 Marathon is project management application designed for agile teams that use scrum methodology to organize and prioritize their projects.
+This project is the defense project for the React course (part of the JS Web Module at Software University).

 ## Technology stack